C-V-C-REDDY/C-V-C-REDDY/README.md

 ## 💎 Primary Portfolio Project (Unity Engine)

-This represents my flagship production build, demonstrating cross-engine migration capacity and full backend infrastructure integration.
+This represents my flagship production build, demonstrating the jump from Godot to Unity and first use of a third-party SDk.

 ### 🛑 [The Crimson Arc](https://cvcreddy.itch.io/the-crimson-arc) (Project 6)
 *A psychological rage-platformer engineered to exploit muscle memory and human pattern recognition.*

 *   **Core Level Design Engineering:** Designed a subversive level configuration architecture spanning 10 distinct mathematical environments ("Voids") built cleanly on a 2-week deadline.
-*   **System Backend Integration:** Integrated an asynchronous LootLocker API network to handle real-time global leaderboard data states and a procedural identity system mapping over 90,000 unique player codenames.
+*   **System Backend Integration:** Integrated LootLocker's SDK for guet login, score submission, and leaderboard retrieval using async callbacks. random name generator (90,000+ possible combinations) for leaderboard entries.
 *   **UX Case Study — The Structural Illusion:** Designed custom level transitions where conventional level-completion visual cues bait the player into dropping their guard, immediately followed by real-time physics manipulations dropping the floor out to force reactive execution.

 ---